The Hierve El Agua Tour is not to be missed during your visit to Oaxaca.

 It’s around 30-minutes to get down to the bottom of Hierve El Agua and back up again.
 The way down is clearly marked and it’s a combination of a rocky trail and concrete steps suitable for all sorts of travelers.

 My favorite viewpoint of the Cascada Grande petrified waterfall is about halfway down the trail where you can see it from a side-on perspective.

-The rock formations that you can see are other-worldly and are formed by the water that runs down the rock face, creating these large stalactites which are similar to the ones that are found in caves.
+The rock formations that you can see are other-worldly and are formed by the water that runs down the rock face, creating these large stalactites similar to those found in caves.

 BEST PHOTO SPOTS AT HIERVE EL AGUA

 The best Instagram-worthy photo spot at Hierve El Agua Oaxaca, in my opinion, is at Cascada Chica which has two natural infinity pools with the most incredible mountainous backdrop!

 In the top springs, there is a dead tree that makes for the perfect reflection shot which you can see in the image below.
 This is also the most popular spot among tourists to take photos so you may have to queue in line for 5 to 10 minutes to get your shot.

 My personal favorite photo spot is in the lower springs where you can sit right on the edge of a shallow pool and capture the beautiful mountains in the background!